-We have a customer that hosts an off-road motorcycle-racing event known as a Hare Scramble.
+We have a customer who was in need of a helmet label that hosts an off-road motorcycle-racing event known as a Hare Scramble.
 Naturally, we thought it referred to some peculiar breed of fox hunting—led by a master of foxhounds in a silly hunt cap chasing a red fox.
 Nothing could be further from the truth.
 It’s about motorcycles, not horses.
 It’s about racing, not chasing.

 Apparently, a hare scramble can vary in length and time, with the contestants completing multiple laps around a marked course through wooded or other rugged, natural terrain.
 The natural terrain tests the riders’ abilities to navigate through obstacles, such as creek beds, logs, hills, mud, rocks and ruts.
 The overall winner is awarded to the contestant who maintains the highest speed throughout the event.
 Riders race on courses with names like Hazzard Hill and Chigger Run.

 So that’s the background.
 Where—you might ask—do the barcode labels come in?
 Well, thank goodness we didn’t have to label those silly hunt caps (although we certainly have labels that would work on the felted material).
 We provide barcode labels for the motorcycle helmets.
 Riders are required to use the barcode label and the helmet number given to them at sign-up.
 Riders who fail to use the provided number will not be scored.
 Riders who use the wrong barcode—or fail to cover a pre-existing barcode label—may be penalized up to disqualification if their incorrect number causes other scoring errors.